Extended Weyl groups, Hurwitz transitivity and weighted projective lines I: Generalities and the tubular case: The extended root systems attached to the categories and

-The aim of this section is to determine the generalized Coxeter-Dynkin diagram of a root quadruple for the category $\COH(\XX)$ of coherent sheaves over a weighted projective line.
-Therefore we consider the module category of a bounded algebra whose quiver is the one point extended star quiver.
-We describe the root quadruple for this category as well as the generalized Coxeter-Dynkin diagram for a certain complete exceptional sequence in this module category.
-As the latter category is derived equivalent to $\DD$, we thereby obtain a classification of the posssible generalized Coxeter-Dynkin diagrams for $\COH(\XX)$ (see Lemma~\ref{lem:root_system}).
+The aim of this section is to show that for a weighted projective line $\XX$ we always find a complete exceptional sequence $\mathcal{E}$ in $\COH(\XX)$ such that the associated diagram (see Definition \ref{def:GenCoxDiagram}) is an extended Coxeter-Dynkin diagram.
+Our strategy is as follows: we consider the module category of a bound quiver algebra whose quiver is the one point extended star quiver.
+We construct a complete exceptional sequence in this category that induces an extended star diagram.
+As the latter module category is derived equivalent to $\COH(\XX)$ for a weighted projective line $\XX$ by \cite{STW16}, we thereby obtain the desired diagram.
+It will provide a nice description of the corresponding extended root system $\Delta_{\text{re}}(\XX)$.